David Alan Carter's

 The Strategy splits its portfolio into 40/30/30.

-Our Global Trader portfolio holds up to three assets each month, typically a single broad-based international or domestic ETF, and one or two global sector funds like healthcare, utilities, energy, and more.
+Our Global Trader portfolio holds up to three assets each month, typically a single broad-based international or domestic ETF, and one or two global sector funds like technology, healthcare, utilities, and more.
+And new for 2025, a Bitcoin ETF.

 During global downturns, equity funds may be swapped out for one or more of the hedges that include U.S. Dollar and currency ETFs - or the "flight-to-safety" U.S. Treasury fund TLT